EUCouncil/CouncilVotesOnActsDatasetSample/README.md

+# This code sample is "frozen" at the time of the [DiploHack](https://blog.okfn.org/2016/04/05/iplohack-in-brussels-join-us-for-the-first-hack-from-inside-the-council-of-the-european-union-building/) conference.

+It won't be updated any more, and is currently archived.

 # Council Voting Results

 This repository contains a sample application that queries the dataset about "Council votes on legislative acts".